bli0428/cs32_final_copy/README.md

 All of our unit tests will be automatically run when "mvn package" is entered from the command line.

+In order to run both unit and system tests, we assume the smallMaps and maps db will be in the directory data/maps/<db>.sqlite3

 ### HOW TO RUN
 The program can be built by running mvn package from the command-line (note this may take some time because of unit tests).